Sukhjit97/website-IndrajSB/readme.md

 On the homepage I have created a css animation that displays a welcome message.
 To help me do this I used w3schools guide https://www.w3schools.com/css/tryit.asp?filename=trycss3_animation3.

+I have created image hover overlay that displays text on top of the image.
+To do this I carried out research using https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_overlay_fade from w3schools.